cnu/cnu.github.io/content/post/2017/hallway-usability-testing.md

 ---
-title: "Hallway Usability Testing and why it is important"
+title: "Hallway Usability Testing and why it is important for your Startup"
 date: 2017-09-24T23:49:58+05:30
 author: Srinivasan Rangarajan
 url: /hallway-usability-testing